 #7: Job growth and EVP (employee value proposition)

 Finding and hiring the right people is great for your business, but what do you do with them when they start work?
 You need to have a proper continuous professional development programme that works for you, your new employees and your existing workforce.

 A well-functioning development programme is the baseline of your firm’s employee value proposition (EVP) is an excellent way to demonstrate your commitment to helping staff members expand their roles and grow their careers.
 Keep in mind that it’s not enough just to have comprehensive recruitment methods in place, you need to equip your team to prosper by supplying the right devices, resources, as well as chances to drive their professional development.
 Your dedication to developing an inclusive workplace needs to be an indispensable part of your company ideology.

 #8: Connect via email and social media sites

 With many electronic tools readily available to us, it only makes good sense to use them for hiring initiatives.
 Connecting with job prospects via email and social media platforms is a very efficient way to get to applicants, specifically the younger generations.

 Social networking platforms like LinkedIn, Facebook, Instagram as well as Twitter are wonderful spaces to connect with prospects.
 In fact, a LinkedIn study discovered that 49% of professionals are connecting with companies on social media networks primarily to amplify their job seeking efforts.
 So why not reach them where they’re already proactively looking?

 Fact: JP Morgan took their social media recruiting further and used Snapchat to bring in entry-level prospects.
-Their geofilters campaign garnered 3.1 million views and the whole recruitment campaign obtained over 17.5 million views!
+Their geofilters’ campaign garnered 3.1 million views and the whole recruitment campaign had over 17.5 million views!

 #9: Beginning an employee referral programme